 In this guide, we review how to get into college, the best degrees for people with prior convictions, and everything else that formerly incarcerated folks should know about higher education.

 How To Continue Your Education After Incarceration

 Going back to school after being incarcerated can be challenging.
 With all of the legal restrictions and institutional biases involved with this process, you may not even know where to start.

-Every ex-offender’s situation is different.
-Some haven’t yet obtained a high school diploma, while others have already earned a college degree.
-Below, we’ve broken down the next steps that ex-offenders should take in a variety of different scenarios.
+Every person’s situation is different.
+Some people haven’t yet obtained a high school diploma, while others have already earned a college degree.
+Below, we’ve broken down the next steps that people with conviction records should take in a variety of different scenarios.

 What if I’m returning to college to finish a degree?

 If you were incarcerated while attending college, you may find that it’s difficult to go back to school to complete your degree program.
 Any student who has missed more than two semesters will usually need to reapply to enroll in classes again, and most college applications have a question about prior convictions.
-If you are asked about this, answer truthfully — being upfront about your status as an ex-offender will help prevent any issues from developing later on in the process of obtaining your degree.
+If you are asked about this, answer truthfully — being upfront about your status as someone with a conviction record will help prevent any issues from developing later on in the process of obtaining your degree.
 But it may lower your odds of being accepted back into the program and restrict your access to financial aid.

 What if I graduated from a prison education program?

-To reduce recidivism rates, all federal prisons and most state prisons have programs that allow inmates to earn their General Educational Development (GED) certificate, also known as a high school equivalency.
-Some prisons offer more advanced programs that allow inmates to earn an associate degree or even a bachelor’s degree.
+To reduce recidivism rates, all federal prisons and most state prisons have programs that allow people in their care to earn their General Educational Development (GED) certificate, also known as a high school equivalency.
+Some prisons offer more advanced programs that allow folks to earn an associate degree or even a bachelor’s degree.